 Eylea is a drug used to treat wet age-related macular degeneration (AMD).
 It is also used to treat diabetic eye disease and other problems of the retina.
 It is injected into the eye to help slow vision loss from these and certain other diseases.

 Eylea is the brand name for the drug, which is called aflibercept.
-It blocks the growth of abnormal blood vessels in the back of the eye.
+It blocks the growth and leaking of fluid from abnormal blood vessels in the back of the eye.
 Those blood vessels can leak and affect vision, causing vision loss from wet AMD and diabetic eye disease.

 Every treatment can have side effects.
 It is important to understand the benefits and risks of any treatment you might have.

-Any eye injection, including Eylea, may cause these problems:
+Any eye injection, including Eylea, may cause these problems, which are very rare: